tryton/tryton/doc/index.rst

   Lost And Found locations collects inventory gaps.
 See :ref:inventory for details.

+* Drop

+  Drop locations are virtual locations used as intermediary locations in the process of drop shipping.

 Locations are organised in tree structures, allowing to define fine grained structures.